Faiths for Safe Water

 The lack of access to water, soap and basic sanitation was a key reason why Ebola not only killed some 11,00 people, it was 103-fold higher in healthcare workers in Sierra Leone than in the general population, 42-fold higher in Guinea health workers, and the reason why Liberia lost eight percent of its health workforce.

-THEN CAME COVID-19 AND HEALTHCARE WORKERS STILL CANNOT WASH THEIR HANDS.
+AND THEN CAME COVID-19 AND HEALTHCARE WORKERS STILL COULD NOT WASH THEIR HANDS.

 Picture